bradfordcondon/website-deprecated/_posts/2017-04-23-exploringPATH.md

 ```

-As you can see, I'm currently located in /Users/chet/Desktop.
+As you can see, I'm currently located in `/Users/chet/Desktop`.
 If I'd like to move into my test folders located in documents I could type `cd Documents/test/test`  However, this is a confusing file path.
 It's very easy to make mistakes typing out something like this.
 Command line autofill is an extremely powerful tool to get around this.
 To access it, start typing your command and press tab *after writing a few characters*.
 It will automatically fill in the rest of the file name if it is unambiguous.

->From your home directory, navigate back to your test folder by using autocomplete.
+* From your home directory, navigate back to your test folder by using autocomplete.

 Sometimes, we'll have two files with similar names.
 Suppose we have two folders, test1 and test2.
 How can we quickly navigate into test2?

->Make two similarly named directories in current folder.
+* Make two similarly named directories in current folder.
 Begin using autocomplete to cd into one.
 What happens?

->Try pressing pressing tab **twice** after typing in a few letters.
+* Try pressing pressing tab **twice** after typing in a few letters.
 What happens?

 We can use autocomplete not only to change directories quickly, but correctly navigate confusing directories.